 In the Lower Elementary classroom, the math shelves hold many beautiful Montessori materials.
 The colored beads, geometric solids and fraction circles are designed to entice and inspire.
 Children develop of love of math as they use these materials to transition from the concrete to the abstract.
 Through one-on-one and small group lessons, students are introduced to numeration, operations, fractions and math puzzles.

 The exploration of geometry is also a favorite!
 It is creative and gives kids a chance to play with shapes, create art, and search for geometry in nature.
 The fundamentals of geometry and plane geometry nomenclature are learned through concrete, manipulatable materials that lead children toward abstraction.
 This curriculum focuses on the study of lines and angles, the characteristics of shapes like triangles, polygons, quadrilaterals and circles and congruence, similarity and equivalence of shapes.

 In the Upper Elementary classes, abstract work is a higher level of study, which comes naturally after the students have had numerous concrete examples and lessons.
-The Upper Elementary students learn to leave many of the concrete materials for the four basic operations behind, but continues to use materials for others, such as fractions and decimals.
+Students learn to leave many of the concrete materials for the four basic operations behind, but continues to use materials for fractions and decimals.
 The focus turns to concepts and procedures for work with math topics.
-These topics include advanced study in geometry, fractions, statistics, decimals and basic algebra to name a few.
+These topics include advanced study in geometry, fractions, statistics, decimals and basic algebra.